 - 21.4.1.
 Absences shall be covered by the job share partner (with payment at the daily visiting teacher rate) or by a district-provided visiting teacher.
-Trading of workdays by job share partners shall be at the discretion of the principal or designee.
-(See also Appendix J) - 21.4.2.
-All job sharing participants will attend all staff meetings, open houses, parent conferences, inservice training and complete all other professional obligations at the discretion of the principal/designee or in accordance with the approved job share proposal.
+Trading of workdays by job share partners shall be at the discretion of the principal or designee. - 21.4.2.
+All job sharing participants will attend all staff meetings, open houses, parent conferences, professional development and complete all other professional obligations at the discretion of the principal/designee or in accordance with the approved job share proposal.